epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 can be used to cluster similar movies.
 As an example, those 2 groups could represent: (1) actors who played in the movie stepped out of their comfort zone or (2) they did not.
 Those 2 groups are analguous to the treated/control groups for causal analysis.
 Then we can use the methods seen in class such as matching with propensity scores to mitigate unseen correlation, and sensitivity analysis to quantify our uncertainty.

+> Note : This pipeline can be extended to other parameters than personas such as genres, ethnicities and movie genres.

 ## Proposed timeline